 If you want a car seat with Isofix, you could go for a Diono Monterey 2, priced at £99.99.
 The Diono Monterey 2 car seat is installed with either your car’s own seatbelt or ISOFAST (an ISOFIX compatible system that keeps the seat fixed in place when your child’s not in it).
 The seat looks comfy and deep, and can even be adjusted one-handed to accommodate your growing child – height and width-wise, available on Amazon.

 The RECARO Young Sport 1,2,3 combination car seat would be another option if you are planning long term as this can last a child from 9 months to 12 years.
 Easy to install the RECARO Young Sport has an integrated 5 point harness that can be adjusted 3 times for Group 1 (9-18kg).
 At group 2,3 stage fit with the car 3 point belt which secures the child and seat.
 Headrest adjusts 2 further positions at group 2,3 Full side impact protection, removable seat cushion for younger child.
 Padded harness covers.
+The car cushion is most important for long drives which give a comfortable sitting.
 This is £160 but think about how long it will last.
 RECARO actually have a huge selection of car seat so well worth a look.

 If like me you are looking for something Isofix with the option of the harness for a bit longer, something like the Concord Vario XT-5 might do the trick.
 This is a really pricey seat at £299, but again can be used from 9 months to 12 years.
 This seat features an adjustable headrest and shoulder guards that allow the seat to grow with your child.
 The integrated Isofix system and a top tether enable you to fix the car seat within just a few steps and the hand wheel which is placed at the front of the seat helps you to pull the Isofix arms easily in and out.
 The XT-5 car seat features five-point harness along with an innovative seat height adjustment system as well as simple-to-adjust recline, ensuring your little one will be both safe and comfortable at any stage of childhood.